 It’s that time again.
-The Environmental Working Group (EWG) released its annual “Dirty Dozen” list today, March 25th, right in the middle of a global pandemic.
-This is an annual list that ranks fruits and vegetables with what EWG deems as a dangerous amount of pesticide residues.
+The Environmental Working Group (EWG) will release its annual “Dirty Dozen” list, at a time when inaccurate food fearmongering is more irrelevant than ever.
+This is an annual list that ranks fruits and vegetables by what EWG deems as dangerous amounts of pesticide residues.
 In other words, an itemized list of 12 fruits and vegetables to demonize for the year.

-What We Know About Communicating Risk And Benefit To Consumers
+What We Know About Communicating Risk & Benefit To Consumers

-The global coronavirus (COVID-19) pandemic provides a real-time window into how consumer behavior is influenced by perceived risk.
-Across the U.S., schools are closed, restaurants are serving takeout only (if they are open at all), and families are staying home to keep “social distance” from others unless absolutely necessary.
-These are extreme times and indicate that consumer behavior can be dramatically changed as a result of fear.
+The global coronavirus (COVID-19) pandemic provided a real-time window into how consumer behavior is influenced by perceived risk.
+At various points during the last two years, many schools operated virtually, restaurants served takeout only (if they were open at all), and families stayed at home to keep “socially distanced” from others unless absolutely necessary.
+These past two years demonstrated how consumer behavior can drastically change because of fear.

-From previous Produce for Better Health Foundation (PBH) research, we know that even overemphasizing that consumers should eat fresh produce versus frozen, canned, dried, and 100% juice, results in a decreased intent to consume all form of fruits and vegetables during a time when we need people to eat more.
-Conversely, inclusive language more strongly and consistently increases consumers’ intent to purchase packaged fruit and vegetables, without decreasing intent to purchase fresh produce.
+From previous Produce for Better Health Foundation (PBH) research, we know that even overemphasizing that consumers should eat only fresh produce versus being inclusive of frozen, canned, dried, and 100% juice, results in a decreased intent to consume all types of fruits and vegetables during a time when we need people to eat more.
+Conversely, inclusive language more strongly and consistently increases consumers’ intent to purchase packaged fruits and vegetables, without decreasing intent to purchase fresh produce.

-In today’s unprecedented world, it is more important than ever for consumers to simply eat MORE fruits and vegetables – no matter how they are grown or packaged.
-Fear-based messaging around pesticide levels is counterproductive during an already anxiety-ridden moment in time.
+In today’s unprecedented world where health, immunity and well-being are extremely relevant, it is more important than ever for consumers to simply eat MORE fruits and vegetables – no matter how they are grown or packaged.
+Fear-based messaging around pesticide levels is counterproductive during an already anxiety-ridden time.

 Here’s the good news.
 At PBH, we’ve taken a deep dive into the “Dirty Dozen” list and we’re breaking it down in simple terms to help alleviate any fears.
 We’ve done the homework for you, so you can feel good about eating fruits and vegetables for health and happiness, despite the EWG report.